 o Control influence of vested interests over govt policies.

-o Replace reactive administration with proactive administration.
+o Replace reactive administration with proactive

 o Increase responsivity towards underprivileged.